-Essential Tool Kit - MCA/DoLs (1 day)
+Essential Tool Kit - MCA/DoLS (1 day)

-This course is aimed at healthcare professionals who work with adults.
-It has been designed to enable them to gain an overview and robust understanding of the Mental Capacity Act 2005 and Deprivation of Liberty Safeguards and to be able to integrate them into day-today practice.
+This course is aimed at social workers who work with adults.
+It has been designed to enable them to gain an overview and robust understanding of the Mental Capacity Act 2005 and Deprivation of Liberty Safeguards and to be able to integrate them into day-to-day practice.